iamcsr/cover-letter-template/README.md

 # cover-letter-template
-Open-source cover letter tempate for all your job seeking needs
+Open-source cover letter template for all your job seeking needs